misbahch6/caspo-ts/README.md

 * PKN.sif is the SIF description of the PKN delimiting the domain of BNs, e.g.: benchmarks/1/pkn1_cmpr.sif
 * DATASET.csv is the MIDAS description of the multiplex dataset, e.g., benchmarks/1/dataset1_cmpr_bn_1.csv
 * RESULTS.csv is a CSV description of a set of Boolean Networks, as outputted by our python scripts.
 * python is the python interpreter in version 2.7.X.
 On some systems, you should use python2.
+* Datasets folder contains the DREAM 8 Challenge dataset.

 ## Example 1: